 Setting Expectations For Success

 A long time ago, I heard someone say that the #1 relationship killer was unmet expectations.
 I thought it was a crock, because everyone knows it’s communication, right?
 But when he explained it further it makes total sense.
 Let’s say you expect your spouse to always do the dishes, but you never said “this is your chore” and they never agreed.
-They can’t meet your expectation..
+They can’t meet your expectation.
 Or if you have told your spouse a million times that you can’t stand roses.
 But they get you roses all the time, you have the expectation that they will not buy you roses because you don’t like them.
 That expectation is not met.
 Overtime it causes immense frustration and anger that ultimately can kill a relationship.

 It’s the same for homesteading.
 If your expectation is to have all of your infrastructure in place within one year, and it doesn’t happen, you’re going to be upset.
 If you keep failing to meet your expectations, you could hit burnout and give up.

 One of the things that every single homesteader is guilty of is setting unrealistic expectations.
 We think that we have to have everything done, RIGHT NOW!
 The reality is that unless you have the capital to buy a farm that is already where you want it, it’s going to take years of work and a ton of capital to get you where you want to be.
 And if you don’t have a ton of capital, it’ll take even longer.

 It’s saying I’m going to buy a cow with absolutely ZERO grass to raise them on.
 Or I’m going to heat only with the trees harvested from my land and there isn’t a single tree on your property.
 Or my favorite, I’m going to grow 100% of my yearly food needs in an unproven garden with no experience.